leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

       Rotates the mesh around the specified *Axis*.
       Each vertex along the Deform axis is rotated around the object's origin.
       If the origin is inside the object, this results in a twisted appearance.
-      Below the origin, there is a negative rotation.
-      Above the origin, the rotation is positive or clockwise.
+      Below the origin, there is a negative rotation and above the origin, the rotation is positive or clockwise.
       Vertices in the same plane as the origin are not rotated.

       The total amount of rotation is specified by the angle and the rotation at each vertex is thus weighted by the distance of the vertex to the origin of the object.